Shylock-Hg/blog/_posts/2018-03-04-git-workflow.md

   2. `git branch [branch-name]`:create new branch to modify.
   3. make change.
   4. `git status`:check file changed by not staged.
+  5. `git checkout <file>`:reset file to last commit.
-  5. `git diff [file]`:check difference of file bwteen staged
+  6. `git diff [file]`:check difference of file bwteen staged
-  6. `git add [file ...]`:snapshots the files in preparation for versioning.
+  7. `git add [file ...]`:snapshots the files in preparation for versioning.
-  7. `git reset [file ...]`:unstages the file,but preserve contents.
+  8. `git reset [file ...]`:unstages the file,but preserve contents.
-  8. `git commit -m "[description]"`:records file snapshots permannently in version history.
+  9. `git commit -m "[description]"`:records file snapshots permannently in version history.
-  9. back to 3.
+  10. back to 3.

 ## With remote